regularstuff/tildeblog/README.md

 - Create and activate virtual environment if your IDE does not do that for you
 - Install requirements if your IDE doesn't do it for you (at the shell, run `pip install -r requirements.txt`)
 - Set an environment variable, DJANGO_SETTINGS_MODULE.
 Set it to "django_root.laptop_settings".
   - This project deliberately ships "not ready to use" with respect to that Environment Variable, see issue 6 on github.
 If you don't want to bother with environment variable you can change code in manage.py to load "django_root.laptop_settings.py"
+- run `manage.py migrate`
+- run `manage.py runserver`

+You should now be able to browse to it at http://localhost:8000

 ## runs on render.com (90 day free trial til April 2024)